White Chocolate Almond Sourdough Bread

 350 grams water, 50 grams active and bubbly sourdough starter, 50 grams sugar, 10 grams salt, 500 grams bread flour

 • About 30 minutes later, perform a set of stretch and fold and then leave the dough to sit covered.
-If you have time do this one or two more times with about 30 minutes in between.
+I recommend doing this at least twice with about 30 minutes in between.

 • Let the dough sit covered for 10-14 hours, until the dough is risen about 75%.